sho-87/Romdb/README.md

 The returned dataframe contains:

+-   Title
-*Title + Name of the movie *Type + Media type of that item.
-In addition to movies, OMDb also stores information about TV Shows and Video games *Year + Year of release *imdbID + The IMDB id of the selected item \*Poster + A link to the movie poster
+    -   Name of the movie

+*Type + Media type of that item.
+In addition to movies, OMDb also stores information about TV Shows and Video games *Year + Year of release *imdbID + The IMDB id of the selected item *Poster + A link to the movie poster

 ### Get Movie